Golden Gate Center for Enrichment

 Locating these services within the Golden Gate building will remove a long-standing barrier to access that many residents have suffered for years.
 Due to a lack of transportation, local residents have missed out on the Library System’s collection of books and professional help that will be available in the Historic Golden Gate Center for Enrichment.

 The second floor of the Center will be a space dedicated to meeting and instruction and designed for maximum flexibility.
-The space will be outfitted with easily moveable furniture.
+The space will be outfitted with easily movable furniture.
 The area will also be equipped with the electrical and plumbing necessary to support the use of electronic devices as well as to create an area that would support arts-related programming.
 In addition to the space being available for community meetings and gatherings, the second floor will be dedicated to all forms of learning, including:

 - The Library System’s adult literacy classes (GED and English as a Second Language).